How Much Does CyberGhost Cost?

 Total amount billed | $12.99 | $41.94 | $56.94 |

-Aside from the VPN itself, you can opt to buy add-ons, like the CyberGhost Security Suite for $1 per month or $24 over the course of two years.
-This suite includes antivirus protection and a security updater, which basically scans your device’s programs and drivers and updates them automatically when updates become available.
-This tool is exclusively for Windows users.
+In addition to the VPN, you can opt to buy add-ons.
+The CyberGhost Security Suite is $1 per month or $24 over the course of two years.
+This Windows-only suite includes antivirus protection and a security updater, which basically scans your device’s programs and drivers and updates them if needed.
+We don’t recommend it because it’s not even close to the best antivirus software.
+Stay in your lane, CyberGhost

 What A CyberGhost Subscription Includes